Managing your money

 Questions to ask yourself are: Am I getting everything I'm entitled to?
 How long must my money last?
 What are my essential costs?
 Are there ways to reduce my spending?
 Do I need to see Student Money Advice for some advice and guidance?

-You can use the budget calculators below to complete your own personal budget:
+For more information about how to start a budget please visit the Money Advice Service.
+You can also use the budget calculators below to complete your own personal budget:

 If you are an international student the OANDA currency converter will help you convert the figures in the budget into your national currency.